Caprice of the Mountains

 Caprice of the Mountains is a 1916 American silent drama film directed by John G. Adolfi, and starring June Caprice, Harry Hilliard, Joel Day, Lisle Leigh, and Richard Hale.
 The film was released by Fox Film Corporation on July 9, 1916.

 Plot summary

-Wealthy playboy Jack Edmunds spends some time in a small mountain town, where he makes the acquaintance of local girl Caprtice Talbert and invites her to his apartment.
+Wealthy playboy Jack Edmunds spends some time in a small mountain town, where he makes the acquaintance of local girl Caprice Talbert and invites her to his apartment.
 When Caprice's father finds out about it — although nothing happened — he forces the two to marry, and the newlyweds move to Jack's home in the city.
 Tensions arise between the two as Jack is still resentful over the "shotgun wedding" and Caprice finds that she can't bear living in the big city and wants to return home.